GitTools/GitReleaseManager/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Report a bug
 about: Create a bug report to help us improve
-title: 'REPLACE THIS TEXT WITH A GENERAL SUMMARY OF THE ISSUE'
+title: "REPLACE THIS TEXT WITH A GENERAL SUMMARY OF THE ISSUE"
 labels: Bug, Investigating
-assignees: ''
+assignees: ""
 ---

 ## Description